Does High Gloss Paint Need an Undercoat?

 Should You Prime Before Painting With High Gloss?

 Whether you need to prime before painting depends on the surface.
-For example, metal surfaces need a primer before adding high-gloss paint.
+For example, metal surfaces need a primer before adding high gloss paint.
 Otherwise, the color will flake off almost immediately.
+Depending on their condition, wooden surfaces may need priming and undercoating before painting.
+Primer prevents walls made from plaster or concrete from absorbing the paint.

-You usually only need to sand and coat previously painted before applying new high-gloss paint.
-You can spot-prime any bare or troublesome areas.
+The professionals at Shoreline High Gloss usually only need to sand and coat the previously painted area before applying new high gloss paint.
+They can spot-prime any bare or troublesome areas.
+Following are a few additional scenarios in which a high gloss paint primer is necessary.

 If the Walls Are Porous

+Primer is a necessity when painting porous surfaces.
+If there isn’t a barrier to protect them, they can absorb moisture, oil, stains and odors.
 Examples of porous surfaces include unstained or untreated wood and drywall.
 These will absorb paint without a coat of primer to seal them.

 If the Walls Are Glossy